georgehua/energy-consumption-prediction/README.md

 8. **Evaluation & Prediction**

-The RMSE score on test set is 1.278, and I consider the result is satisfied (the winner is 1.231, so my solution is 3.8% less accuate than the top solution).
-There might be some reasons that out of my control:
+The RMSE score on test set is 1.278, and I consider the result as a success (the winner is 1.231, so my solution is 3.8% less accuate than the top solution).
+There might be some factors influence the results that out of my control:
-- The test set is seperated into public board and private board, and scoring competitors seperately.
+- The test set is seperated into public and private score board (a convention of the Kaggle competition), and scoring participatants seperately.
 But there might be bias during the seperation process.
-- I didn't use leaked building
+- I didn't use leaked buildings, but many participants did.

 **Sample predictions for building No.168**
 <img src="docs/figures/168_electricity.png">